To Live and Shave in L.A.

 Following the release of The Cortège (Fan Death Records, 2011), the collective went on hiatus, abjuring live performances but releasing albums all the while.
 Regrouping in January 2015 with the album Unwept to Meet Strange Clay (Karl Schmidt Verlag, 2015), TLASILA resumed its touring activities.

 Founding member Tom Smith died in January 2022.
+In 2025, Palilalia released a 25th anniversary deluxe four LP box set reissue of The Wigmaker in Eighteenth-Century Williamsburg.